Father: Jacob Abraham Caudle “Abram”

 Abram Caudle was a solidly built man who had great faith in his own judgment.
 Weathering the disapproval of his future in-laws, he managed to court and wed Margaret despite the fact that she was ten years his senior.

-Margaret was a short, pretty southern lady who was once voted the “Belle of Yadkin County”.
+Margaret was a very short, pretty, southern lady who was once voted the “Belle of Yadkin County” (North Carolina).
 A little over four feet tall, she also chewed tobacco, probably a habit she picked up from her rancher father.

 The death of Margaret’s mother in the spring of 1858 may have helped clear the way for the marriage of the two as they exchanged vows later that same year.
-Abram then assumed ownership of the Reece Plantation.
+Abram then assumed ownership of the Reece Plantation (from his wife’s side of the family).

 It was not the best time to be starting a family in the South.
 A little over two years after the couple had been declared man and wife, the state of North Carolina married itself to the Confederacy.
 Abram and his brothers ended up fighting for the South.
 One surrendered and was somehow shot later in the war while the other two deserted.

-According to the family legend, Abram and his brother Abner became horrified by the scenes of death around them and decided to return home.
-Hiding behind a barricade of dead men and mules, they stole away from the scene of the fighting and made their way back to the farm.
-There they dug a hole under the barn, with the dirt taken by the children out to the field, and hid out for the remainder of the war.
+According to family legend, Abram and his brother Abner became horrified by the scenes of death around them and decided to return home.
+Hiding behind a barricade of dead men and mules, they stole away from the scene of the fighting and eventually made their way back to the plantation.
+There they dug a hole under the barn and had the children take the fresh dirt out to the field so no one would be aware of the hideaway, which was used for the rest of the war whenever unwanted company appeared.
 There also is a story of them breathing through reeds while hiding in a pond or river.

-On the home front, all the slaves save one had left the plantation.
-Margaret gave birth to two boys.
-Raising a family during the Civil War was difficult.
-She was sometimes forced to cook for soldiers that passed through the area, both Union and Confederate.
+Raising a family in the South during the Civil War involved almost unendurable hardship.
+All the slaves save one had left the plantation while Margaret gave birth to two boys.
+She was sometimes forced to cook for “visiting” soldiers, first the Confederates, then the Union.
 If troops were know to be in the vicinity, some of the food would be hidden by bending a sapling over, tying a ham to the end, then releasing the tree.

 After the war, two more boys and a girl were added to the family.
-Abram and Margaret moved to Hardin County in 1868 (?), then in 1877 to a farm 6 miles northeast of Ellesworth, Iowa.
+Abram and Margaret then left the South, moving to Hardin County, Iowa in 1869.
+Then, in 1877, relocated one county over, to a farm some six miles northeast of the town of Ellsworth.
 Abram donated land for the Lincoln Church there of which he was a member.
-The Caudle farm ended up staying in the family for over 100 years.
-A grandson, Robert Caudle at one time farmed land that had been owned by both his grandfathers – Abram, and John Vollenweider.
+The farm ended up staying in the family for over a century.
+A grandson, Robert Caudle, at one time farmed land that had been owned by both his grandfathers: Abram, and John Vollenweider.

-Abram died just before the turn of the 19th century having been bothered for some time by an ulcer in his leg.
+Abram died just before the turn of the 19th century, having been bothered for some time by a festering ulcer in his leg.

 Ironically, although the family survived the Civil War unscathed, two of the sons later died violent deaths as noted below.